 Take a night tour in the rainforest

-A rainforest night tour is one of the scariest things I’ve ever done but I’m so glad I overcame my fears.
-The rainforest really seems to close in around you at night and you’ll learn about the different types of wildlife that emmerge after dark from your expert guide.
+A rainforest night tour is one of the scariest things I’ve ever done but I’m so glad I did it!
+The rainforest really seems to close in around you at night and you’ll learn about the different types of wildlife that emerge after dark from your expert guide.

 If you’re concerned about insect and mosquito bites you might want to read how to avoid mosquito bites in the jungle.